emilyjspencer/Questions-checklist/javascript.md

 * What is the difference between mutable and immutable objects
 * what is an example of an immutable type in JavaScript
 * what is an example of a mutable type in JavaScript
+* What are the primitive data types in JavaScript
+* What is the compound data type in JavaScript
+* What is meant by primitive e.g. primitive data type
 * what is an http client
 * give some examples of http clients
 * what is the advantage of axios over fetch